 - Going to the beach and listening to the waves crash on the shore

-- How one professor in particular noticed my struggles and has been very supportive
+- How one professor in particular noticed my struggles with distance learning and has been very supportive

 - Being able to have frequent contact with my best friend, who moved out of state